farling42/fvtt-cypher-addons-extras/README.md

 Each journal entry contains a link to the PDF page containing the actual description of the ability.
 This uses the [PDFoundry](https://foundryvtt.com/packages/pdfoundry/) module to display the links and open the PDFs.

-For each type/descriptor/focus/flavor there is a link for each available ability to the abilities in the Cypher System Compendium.
+For each type/descriptor/focus/flavor there is a link for each available ability to the abilities in the Cypher SRD Compendium.

 Additional markers are present which work with the Sentence Linking and Creation Tool of the [Nice(TSY) Cypher Add-Ons](https://github.com/NiceTSY/nice-cypher-add-ons) module.